buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcColourRgbList.md

 ## Attributes

 ### ColourList
 List of colours defined by the red, green, blue components.
-All values are provided as a ratio of 0.0 &le; _value_ &le; 1.0.
+All values are provided as a ratio of 0.0 ≤ _value_ ≤ 1.0.
 When using 8bit for each colour channel, a value of 0.0 equals 0, a value of 1.0 equals 255, and values in between are interpolated.